CURING LIVE ROCK

 a tank, but for curing the rock most quickly.

-slowly.
-1.022 s.g. is fine, as is 75 degrees F.
+more slowly.
+1.022-26 s.g. is fine, as is

-be more important in determining the
+some water will be more important in determining

-outcome of your curing. :)
+the outcome of your curing.

 When the rock comes in, you should inspect it.

-soft spots.
-Sponges are often disguised on
+Sponges are often disguised on the surface and

-You can only tell it's not rock by pushing on it.
+if it's not rock by pushing on it.
+Using bare

-Using bare fingers, expect to find things like
+fingers, expect to find things like hydrozoans

-hydrozoans or bryzoans with glass needle daggers
+or bryzoans with glass needle daggers of pain

-of pain and names like fire this and fire that.
+and names like fire this and fire that.

 Chip any soft spongy parts away.
+I like to

 Sometimes there may be soft algaes, or many

-animals like an anemone, but you should recognize
+animals, such as anemones, but you should recognize

 non-sponge things.
 Sponges die in the air, so